patrick-kidger/generalised_shapelets/torchshapelets/README.md

 The regularisation will help ensure that the shapelets that are learnt are in fact interpretable (rather than just being random-looking).

 Check their docstrings and the paper TODO for more details.

+### CPU vs GPU

+The code may or may not crash if ran on the GPU.
+OpenMP and CUDA don't always seem to play well with each other.

+# Limitations

+There are a number of limitations with this implementation - this definitely constitutes research code, not production code!

+In brief, the code is slow and memory inefficient.
+We're pretty sure that this is mostly just a limitation of the implementation though - in principle the shapelet transform shouldn't suffer from any of these issues.

+(Footnote - if anyone writes a better `torchshapelets` then we'll happily link to it as superseding this code.)

+If you're curious, having a look at `LIMITATIONS.md` for more information.

 # Citation